robinrendle/robinrendle.com/_essays/in-search-of-the-long-wow.md

 And where is the Kindle?

-***
+---

-After opening the Kindle Paperwhite for the first time my impression was that I had somehow been tricked — I discovered that time had slipped forward by an hour in what felt like a second. *Hmmm...*, I thought.
-Shortly afterwards, I visited my Kindle library and found that it had automatically downloaded everything from my previous device. *Hmm...*, I thought again.
+After opening the Kindle Paperwhite for the first time my impression was that I had somehow been tricked — I discovered that time had slipped forward by an hour in what felt like a second. _Hmmm..._, I thought.
+Shortly afterwards, I visited my Kindle library and found that it had automatically downloaded everything from my previous device. _Hmm..._, I thought again.
 Next, I tried to buy a book and found just how cheap the Kindle versions are, easily saving 50% of the cost of a physical book.
 This encouraged me to double the size of my library in a matter of minutes.
 Subsequently they appeared onto the device silently, without any procession, just like magic.

-*Hmmm...* I continued to think.
+_Hmmm..._ I continued to think.

 It slowly dawned on me that the Kindle is such an interesting device today precisely because it is so very boring.
 It looks and feels like a machine that's finally reached maturity; it’s part of a greater ecosystem that cannot sustain itself by flashy gimmicks or tropes.
 Instead, it just quietly, expertly, does a very simple job, and does it extraordinarily well.

-A string of *Hmmm*’s and *Oooh's* occur with each passing moment spent with the Kindle, and this reminded me of an old post about design by [Craig Mod](craigmod.com).
-Somewhere deep in his vast archive of book design is a note about two experiences: the *Long Wow* vs. the *Small Wow*.
+A string of _Hmmm_’s and _Oooh's_ occur with each passing moment spent with the Kindle, and this reminded me of an old post about design by [Craig Mod](craigmod.com).
+Somewhere deep in his vast archive of book design is a note about two experiences: the _Long Wow_ vs. the _Small Wow_.
 Yet I can’t seem to retrieve the quote from search terms or keyword strings, and this leads me to think that I am garbling the original idea in some horrible manner.
 Perhaps it wasn’t on Craig’s website that I first heard of this idea after all.

 But here’s how I remember it.

 ## The Long Wow vs. the Small Wow

-The *Long Wow* is the sort of action that continues to impress, long after someone’s first experienced it.
-But the *Long Wow* is never really an individual sound, image, graphic element or feature of a product that we can point to.
+The _Long Wow_ is the sort of action that continues to impress, long after someone’s first experienced it.
+But the _Long Wow_ is never really an individual sound, image, graphic element or feature of a product that we can point to.
 Instead, it’s a collection of features and experiences: it’s how they snap together, and how the seams between these features are then hidden away from view.
-It’s made up of lots of tiny moments, and identifiable features, but it’s difficult to point to a *Long Wow* with any certainty.
+It’s made up of lots of tiny moments, and identifiable features, but it’s difficult to point to a _Long Wow_ with any certainty.

-For instance, the first time we saw magazines on the iPad — all those animations and diagrams and Minority Report-like features! — these could each be described as a *Small Wow*.
+For instance, the first time we saw magazines on the iPad — all those animations and diagrams and Minority Report-like features! — these could each be described as a _Small Wow_.
 But the gimmicks fade quickly and then you're left wondering how the blasted thing works.
 (Is this the app where I have to swipe right and then down into the article, or is the one where I have to pinch-zoom out to get to the contents page etc etc.)

-However, both types of *Wow* are possible outside the realm of the e-reader, too.
+However, both types of _Wow_ are possible outside the realm of the e-reader, too.
 I remember [a physical book](http://fontsinuse.com/uses/30/moby-dick-the-arion-press-edition) that was surely capable of both.
 After years of looking at it, I still gawp at its shape and texture.
-I think about the custom typeface, about the quality of the paper, about the delicate woodcut illustrations, each a *Small Wow* in their own right, and each leading to a more satisfying reading experience overall.
+I think about the custom typeface, about the quality of the paper, about the delicate woodcut illustrations, each a _Small Wow_ in their own right, and each leading to a more satisfying reading experience overall.

 In other words, there are _Small Wows_ that contribute to better experiences, and then there are _Small Wows_ that prevent them.
 This is why designing a reading device is so frustratingly difficult.
-But in order to understand the *Long Wow* of the Kindle, we have to break it up into each of its component parts, the tiny features that continue to impress and surprise:
+But in order to understand the _Long Wow_ of the Kindle, we have to break it up into each of its component parts, the tiny features that continue to impress and surprise:

 - The prices of ebooks are astoundingly cheap.
 - You can throw the Paperwhite into a bag and not worry for a second whether or not it could be damaged in the process; its plastic body feels durable rather than cheap.